2013 NCAA Division I Men's Swimming and Diving Championships

-The 2013 NCAA Division I Men's Swimming and Diving Championships were contested in March 2013 at the Indiana University Natatorium in Indianapolis, Indiana at the 90th annual NCAA-sanctioned swim meet to determine the team and individual national champions of Division I men's collegiate swimming and diving in the United States.
+The 2013 NCAA Division I Men's Swimming and Diving Championships were contested from March 28–30, 2013 at the Indiana University Natatorium in Indianapolis, Indiana at the 90th annual NCAA-sanctioned swim meet to determine the team and individual national champions of Division I men's collegiate swimming and diving in the United States.

 Michigan topped the team standings, finishing 73.5 points ahead of two-time defending champions California.
 It was the Wolverines' then-record twelfth men's team title and first since 1995.